Triaxial relativistic Hartree-Bogoliubov theory in continuum for exotic nuclei: Numerical details

 Utilizing $J_{\mathrm{cut}}=19/2$ $\hbar$ and a pairing window of 100 MeV, the RCHB calculations with the PC-PK1 density functional, pairing strength $V_0=-342.5$ MeV fm$^3$, and saturation density $\rho_{\mathrm{sat}}=0.152$ fm$^{-3}$ well reproduce the experimental odd-even mass differences for calcium, tin, lead, and uranium isotopes, as well as $N =20$ and $50$ isotones~\cite{Xia2018ADNDT}.
 The odd-even mass differences for calcium and lead isotopes have also been reproduced by DRHBc calculations employing the same numerical details~\cite{Zhang2020PRC}.
 To achieve a unified description across spherical, axially deformed, and triaxially deformed nuclei within the TRHBc framework, no further adjustment of the pairing strength is needed.
+In Fig.~\ref{fig}, the calculated odd-even mass differences are compared with the available data for aluminum isotopes.
+It is shown that the TRHBc calculations reproduce the data well, validating the correctness of the pairing strength.

 Finally, the suggested numerical details for TRHBc calculations of light and medium-heavy nuclei are summarized as follows.
 The box size $R_{\mathrm{box}}= 20$ fm, the mesh size $\Delta r = 0.1$ fm, the energy cutoff $E_{\mathrm{cut}} = 300$ MeV, the angular momentum cutoff $J_{\mathrm{cut}} = 19/2$ $\hbar$, the spherical harmonic expansion truncation $\lambda_{\mathrm{max}} = 6$, the pairing strength $V_0 = -342.5$ MeV fm$^3$, the saturation density $\rho_{\mathrm{sat}}=0.152$ fm$^{-3}$, and the pairing window is 100 MeV.
 These ensure the convergence of the numerical results, with no free parameters introduced in present TRHBc calculations.